vchrpng/ecommerce_buyer/README.md

 # React E-commerce Clone
-  This project was made since studying in college to improving my skills about MERN stack and some popular libraries.
+  This project was made since studying in college to improving my skills in the latest technologies stack and some popular libraries.

-# Sync Site
-  Another site that was using the same database as this site is here.

 # Technologies
   - React